elipousson/presentations/2016-06-21-explore-101-research.md

 - Function
 - Technology

-Note: These approaches are the “point at which the architectural and archival evidence join to reveal the **patterns of behavior** that are the goal of the research process.”
+Note: These approaches are the "point at which the architectural and archival evidence join to reveal the **patterns of behavior** that are the goal of the research process."
 They require you to combine different kinds of evidence:

-> “These two bodies of evidence—words and things—interweave to yield a composite portrait of the patterns of behavior we seek to uncover.”
+> "These two bodies of evidence—words and things—interweave to yield a composite portrait of the patterns of behavior we seek to uncover."

 See Carter and Cromley, p.
 45-47 for more.